 Anti-Hero: Kyle is fully aware of how tempting the dark side is, to the point he rejected the force to avoid eventually falling.
 Even then, he is a prime example that Good Is Not Nice.

-Force Drain.
+Awesome, but Impractical: Force Drain.
 While it's satisfying to use and has an awesome animation when used up close, it leaves you very vulnerable to fire since you can't move while using it, and it quickly burns through your force pool.
 Compare to Force Heal, which can be used both in and out of combat, and at higher levels allows you to freely move around.

 His most notable accomplishment is beating at least one Kell dragon to death.
 With his fists.
 Note that each Kell dragon is as tall as a human, at least three times as long, and normally eats humans for breakfast (at least the one Kyle fought did).
 And he did this beforelearning to use the Force.